-In this article, we will discuss the common types of screwdrivers that are used in almost every industry.
+In this article, we will discuss what are the different types of screwdrivers that are used in almost every industry.
 And also download the PDF file of this article at the end.

-Screwdriver is used for tightening or loosening the screw.
+A screwdriver is used for tightening or loosening the screw.
 A round rod with a flat end, having a handle at the other end is called a screwdriver.
-Length of a screwdriver is measured excluding handle.
-The length of a screwdriver varies from 50 millimetre i.e. 2” to 18”.
+The length of a screwdriver is measured excluding the handle.
+The length of a screwdriver varies from 50 millimeters i.e. 2” to 18”.
 A screwdriver has three main parts, as shown in the figure.

 Parts of Screwdriver